iamprim0rdial/cyber-security-notes/Techniques.md

 - **Layout obfuscation:** This technique rearranges operations in software to make it difficult to follow the software's flow.
 - **Code transposition:** This technique transforms code while maintaining its practicality, making it difficult to reverse engineer.
 - **Runtime polymorphism:** This technique changes the appearance of malware in run-time to avoid detection.

+## Web application firewall
+Knowing the application firewall behind the web is very crucial thing to know . because WAF (Web application firewall ) block some of your request if it is not meet the policies .
+WAF work on set of rules known as policies .
+If you know the firewall behind your testing web application your are going to save your time .